 £5m non-Hodgkin’s lymphoma

 £1m oral cavity and lip

 Pence in the pound

-Our CEO, Michelle Mitchell, was paid £244,000 between April 2019 and March 2020.
+Our Chief Executive, Michelle Mitchell OBE, was paid £254,900 base salary between April 2022 and March 2023.

-We are committed to supporting high-quality cancer research that will have the greatest impact for patients and help save more lives.
 The host institution list is an analysis of grant costs by host institution which forms part of our audited accounts.

-Some of our scientists both serve on our grant-making committees and lead research projects that receive grant funding from Cancer Research UK during the year.
+Some of our scientists serve on our grant-making committees and lead research projects that receive grant funding from Cancer Research UK during the year.